Find answers below to common questions about how to work with CareSource.

 What is CareSource?

-CareSource is a nonprofit managed health care organization that serves Medicaid, Marketplace and Medicare consumers; including families with low incomes, children, pregnant women and people who are aged, blind or have disabilities.
+CareSource is a nonprofit managed health care organization that serves consumers of Medicaid, Marketplace and Medicare; including families with low incomes, children, pregnant women and people who are aged, blind or have disabilities.

-We contract with the Indiana Office of Medicaid Policy and Planning (OMPP) to provide services.
+We contract with the Georgia Department of Community Health to provide services.
 Our focus is on prevention and partnering with local health care providers to offer the services our members need to remain healthy.

 What are the advantages of participating with CareSource?